bostelk/bostelk/README.md

 ## bostelk

 Hi! 👋 My name is Kyle.
 My pronouns are he/him.
 I like to program computers and purusue the knowledge of things.
-Generally I enjoy most topics, but I have a soft spot for compute graphics and game development.
+Generally I enjoy most topics, but I have a soft spot for computer graphics and game development.

 ### skills